Omar4869/HomeLab/MiniProjects/Implement SMTP & Phishing attack/README.md

 One of the most successful avenues for initial access is phishing.
 Thus, i decided to implement a mail server on the DC host to allow for sending and receiving email.

 # Mail server setup (DC)
-Large organizations usually use Microsoft Exchange, however i opted for [hMailServer](https://www.hmailserver.com) since it offers a more lightweight solution.
+Large organizations usually use Microsoft Exchange.
+However i opted for [hMailServer](https://www.hmailserver.com) since it offers a more lightweight solution.

 The installer is pretty standard and we choose `mail.homelab.local` as our domain.